steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 problem.

-In the last decade, several IDE's have added plugins that can build an AST from PHP, Python, Ruby, JavaScript, Clojure, etc by using raw text parsing.
+In the last decade, several IDE's have added plugins that can build an AST from PHP, Python, Ruby, JavaScript, Clojure, etc by using raw text parsing or through a modification to the interpreter.
 While incomplete by nature, these at least provide some modest functionality.

 IDE's also provide a lot of refactorings they provide other than the Big Five.
 However most of these refactorings are just variations on themes of the Big